faddalibrahim/data-structures-cpp-java-python-js/stack/README.md

 LIFO : Last In First Out

-Stacks can be implemented with Arrays or LinkedLists
+Stacks can be implemented with Dynamic Arrays or LinkedLists (addLast for push, deleteLast for pop)

 ## Uses